shuochen0113/shuochen0113.github.io/cv.md

 * **Cornell University**
   - *Research Intern with Prof. Zhiru Zhang*
   - A Compiler-Extended Triton Framework for GPU Sequence Alignment.
 Focus on memory locality, modular API, and high-performance implementation.
+  - *Manuscript in preparation for submission to ASPLOS ’27*

 * **Tsinghua University**
   - *Undergraduate Research Assistant with Prof. Shuwen Deng*